-Police dog mauling victims can bring a Section 1983 lawsuit in Nevada against law enforcement for violating their civil rights.
+Victims attacked by police dogs in Las Vegas can sometimes bring a Section 1983 lawsuit against law enforcement for violating their civil rights.
 If the court finds that the police dog bites were an excessive use of force, victims may recover compensatory damages for their:

 Victims may also be eligible to have their attorneys’ fees reimbursed.
 And if the police acted in a malicious way, the court may even award them punitive damages.